• Skip to primary navigation

 One day, I imagined that I had a vault where I kept the most valuable lessons I’ve ever learned.

-Instead of avoiding valuable lessons, I’m trying to learn to be comfortable being uncomfortable.
+So now, I’m trying to learn to be comfortable being uncomfortable.
 I’m setting my life up in a way that allows me to do things that may not work.
 I’m conducting experiments that are safe to fail instead of fail-safe.

 I’m trying to cherish hard-earned lessons.